 WJCNY confronts systemic injustices by supporting worker organizing and advocating for policy changes at the local, state, and federal levels.
 We partner with grassroots community-based organizations and worker centers to support collective action and empowerment across the state.

-In addition, our ongoing partnership with the Workers’ Center of Central New York (WCCNY) has brought attention to widespread labor abuses on New York dairy farms and to immigrant worker-led organizing efforts aimed at transforming our state’s dairy industry (link to our report, MILKED: Immigrant Dairy Farmworkers in New York State, for more information).
+Our ongoing partnership with the Workers’ Center of Central New York (WCCNY) has brought attention to widespread labor abuses on New York dairy farms and to immigrant worker-led organizing efforts aimed at transforming our state’s dairy industry (link to our report, MILKED: Immigrant Dairy Farmworkers in New York State, for more information).
 One outgrowth of WJCNY's partnership with WCCNY was a 2016 lawsuit, Hernandez v.
-State of New York, challenging the constitutionality of New York State's labor law, which excludes farmworkers from collective bargaining protections in violation of the state's constitution.
+State of New York, challenging the constitutionality of New York State's labor law, which--until the passage of the Farm Laborer's Fair Labor Practices Act--excluded farmworkers from collective bargaining protections in violation of the state's constitution.

 In Westchester County, WJCNY partners with the Alianza Laboral, a coalition of five immigrant workers centers focused on advancing workers’ rights advocacy in the region.
 We are also active members of the Upstate Workers' Center Alliance, a partnership of worker central and advocacy organization from across Upstate New York.
-At the national level, we are members of the Food Chain Workers Alliance, a coalition of worker-based organizations whose members plant, harvest, process, pack, transport, prepare, serve, and sell food, organizing to improve wages and working conditions for all workers along the food chain.
+At the national level, we are members of the Food Chain Workers Alliance -- a coalition of worker-based organizations whose members plant, harvest, process, pack, transport, prepare, serve, and sell food, organizing to improve wages and working conditions for all workers along the food chain -- and of the Alianza Nacional de Campesinas, the first national farmworker women’s organization in the U. S. created by current and former farmworker women.